 - Kadoya is a house 200 years old and was the first house to be completed after being restored using Japanese plaster, smoked cedar board, and traditional tiles.
-Inside this house you can find Sea of Time(1998) created by Tatsuo Miyajima and local residents.
+Inside this house, you can find Sea of Time(1998) created by Tatsuo Miyajima and local residents.

-- Minamidera can be found in the historical and cultural heart of Naoshima, its a new structure that pays homage to a community spiritual gathering place(temple).
+- Minamidera can be found in the historical and cultural heart of Naoshima, it’s a new structure that pays homage to a community spiritual gathering place(temple).

-Building is designed by Tadao Ando and hosts the artwork of James Turrell Backside of the Moon(1999).
+The building is designed by Tadao Ando and hosts the artwork of James Turrell Backside of the Moon(1999).

-- Kinza is a house more than 100 years old that still preserves its roof and supporting structures, the building is now being used as an art house where visitors can enter Kinza only one at a time.
+- Kinza is a house more than 100 years old that still preserves its roof and supporting structures, the building is now being used as an art-house where visitors can enter Kinza only one at a time.